gdha/upgrade-ux/opt/upgrade-ux/doc/user-guide/03-configuration.md

 ### Local configuration file local.conf

-The `local.conf` should only contain variables which you want to overrule, as described in previous section (of the +default.conf+ file).
+The `local.conf` should only contain variables which you want to overrule, as described in previous section (of the `default.conf` file).
 It is important to know that the `local.conf` file is the last configuration file read by `upgrade-ux` script and therefore, the variables defined in there are the last ones that will be used.

 ### Exclude packages from the update process